-Invert 12 VDC power into 120 VAC power when 120 VAC is not available.
-The inverter can create 120 VAC to power the entertainment system (e.g. TVs, Blu-ray player).
+1. Invert 12 VDC power into 120 VAC power when 120 VAC is not available.
+The inverter can create 120 VAC to power the entertainment system (e.g. TVs, Blu-ray player and refrigerator when 120 VAC power is not available.